 Applications for admission to the Histology Technician Program (HLAB) are accepted throughout the year.
 It is recommended students submit a complete application packet once prerequisites have been completed for consideration before the start of the Fall semester class.

 Applications are reviewed and processed before the Fall semester for consideration for the next available class.
 Failure to complete and submit all requested paperwork before the start of the Fall semester results in forfeiture of placement within the program

-You may download applications here.
+You may download APPLICATION AND CHECKLIST FORMS here.
 For further assistance or questions, please contact the program director.